Robert Green: International career

 Green was named in England's squad for the 2010 FIFA World Cup.
 Manager Fabio Capello opted not to name his first choice goalkeeper until the day of England's opening match, against the United States on 12 June, at which point he selected Green to start.
 With England leading 1–0 in the 40th minute, Green failed to save a long-range shot from U.S. midfielder Clint Dempsey, which bounced off his gloves and into the net.
 The match ended in a 1–1 draw.
 Following this error and an unconvincing final training session on 17 June, Green was dropped.
-He was replaced by David James who played in England's next match, a 0–0 draw against Algeria on 18 June.
-He did not appear again in the World Cup and was omitted from the first England squad named after the tournament for a friendly against Hungary.
+He was replaced by David James who played in England's other matches, starting with a 0–0 draw against Algeria on 18 June.
+He was omitted from the first England squad named after the tournament for a friendly against Hungary.

 Green was brought back into the squad for the UEFA Euro 2012 qualifier against Montenegro in October 2010.
 On 16 May 2012, new England manager Roy Hodgson named Green as part of his 23-man squad for UEFA Euro 2012.
 On 26 May, he made his first appearance since the World Cup, and kept a clean sheet as England defeated Norway 1–0 in a friendly.

 Personal life

 In the summer of 2008, Green climbed Mount Kilimanjaro during a charity event for AMREF (the African Medical and Research Foundation).
 He is a fan of Woking and cited the club's long-time custodian Laurence Batty as another goalkeeping inspiration.

 Green stated in an interview in 2017 that he was studying at the Open University for a BA Hons Business Management Degree in order to have something to focus on after he retires from football.

+Green has one permanently bent finger and claims to have played for ten years with a finger brace inside his goalkeeper gloves.